-1.84 As described, groundwater source yields are one of the key inputs in the calculation of DO.
+1.90 As described, groundwater source yields are one of the key inputs in the calculation of DO.
 In previous WRMPs we have calculated single 'DYAA' and 'DYCP' SDO values for individual sources, based on observation and hindcasting of groundwater levels and application of groundwater level-yield relationships to establish DOs.
 While the methods applied were advanced and gave robust DO values, they could not necessarily be used in isolation to determine '1 in 500-year' system-response DO values at the WRZ level.
-Additionally, in our water resources modelling we have historically used 'static' DO values when establishing our WRZ DOs, meaning that we have not previously considered the potentially dynamic response of groundwater source yields was deemed a priority in the development of the WRSE DO modelling approach, and so the Groundwater Framework was developed to prioritise those sources for which dynamic modelling of groundwater source yield would be valuable.
+Additionally, in our water resources modelling we have historically used 'static' DO values when establishing our WRZ DOs, meaning that we have not previously considered the potentially dynamic response of groundwater source yields when determining DO.
+A more dynamic consideration of groundwater source source yields was deemed a priority in the development of the WRSE DO modelling approach, and so the Groundwater Framework was developed to prioritise those sources for which dynamic modelling of groundwater source yield would be valuable.
 Hydrogeological modelling was then carried out for these sources in order to provide groundwater yield timeseries for inclusion in Pywr modelling.